Doc-Ix/histopathology/README.md

 During training and validation, the images should be directly streamed from their corresponding folders, keeping their original size of 96x96 px.
 With a batch size of 200, data generators for training and validation were initialized.

 ### Model Building
 Building on pre-trained models in the Keras library and inspired by different blogs about this topic, the following model for training was chosen and implemented, based on a [blog post by Youness Mansar](https://towardsdatascience.com/metastasis-detection-using-cnns-transfer-learning-and-data-augmentation-684761347b59).
 The core of the network is the NASNetmobile model, since it is credited to be fast and still high performant in image recognition.
-Three parallel layers follow the core model, a global-max- pooling a global-average-pooling and a flatten layer.
+Three parallel layers follow the core model, a global-max-pooling a global-average-pooling and a flatten layer.
 After that a dropout layer (rate=0.5) is installed and the final dense layer with a sigmoid activation function builds the end of the model.
 The resulting CNN has 4,281,333 parameters from which 4,244,595 were trainable in the configuration defined.<br>

 **CNN 1, building on NASNetmobile:**